ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Testing

-Unit tests do not require you to have the applications running to make a test.
+Our development setup wouldn't be complete without testing.
+Here we will run two commands to execute unit tests on the client and server side.
+Since these are unit tests, you are not required to have the applications running to test.

 ### Demo